The Complete Guide to Choosing a Salon POS System

 - Is there a visit-based loyalty program (not just spend-based)?

-- Can you track product inventory AND backbar usage?
+- Can you track product inventory AND backbar/formula usage?

 - Does it run on any device (tablet, phone, laptop)?